emiltj/cds-language-exam/assignment_7/README.md

 </a>

 <p align="center"><em>Visualization of the principle behind text generation algorithms.
 Image from blogpost by Harsh Basnal (https://bansalh944.medium.com/text-generation-using-lstm-b6ced8629b03) </em></p>

+The text generation method works by taking a sequence of tokens of the same length as the input layer (e.g. one of the sequences of 50 words that were used to train the model) and predict the next word using the trained model.
+This word prediction is the first word of sequence that is to be generated.
+The model then uses the 49 last words of the input sequence plus the newly predicted word to predict the next word.
+And so on an so forth, until the requirements for length of the generated sequence has been met.

+The script uses the above mentioned principle to generate new sequences.
+It randomly samples sequences from the training data to generate the new texts.
+The number of generated sequences can be specified using the argument _--ngenerate_.

 **On a more general level (this applies to all assignments):**